Master of Science in Clinical Mental Health Counseling

 Significant Career Opportunities

-According to the Bureau of Labor Statistics, job prospects for counselors are well above average, with the field expected to grow 21% between now and 2018.
+According to the Bureau of Labor Statistics, job prospects for counselors are well above average, with the field expected to grow 23% through 2026.

 Those with a Master of Science in Clinical Mental Health Counseling are well poised to take advantage of the expected boom.